Robby-Codes/Testing/README.md

 # Testing
-Testing GitHub and Git on command line.
+Testing GitHub repository and Git on command line.